DAIKOWM 92

 Materials

-Nickel base alloys to themselves and to stainless steels, carbon steels, Monel alloys and cryogenic 3% e 5% Ni steels.
+Nickel base alloys to themselves and to stainless steels, carbon steels, Monel alloys and cryogenic 3% and 5% Ni steels.

 Welding & PWHT